Cambridge International Academy THE OUR KIDS REVIEW

 The high school teachers we met laughed when asked about the role they play in university preparation.
 “We’re teachers and guidance counsellors rolled into one,” says computer science and math teacher Femi Saliu.
 His colleagues agree.
 Johnny Chang, also a math and computer science teacher, says he doesn’t hold back when it comes to making students aware of the study habits they’ll need to succeed in post-secondary education.
 “I start by coaching them on test prep, but my aim is to equip them to study independently, as they will at university.”

-Starting in the 2022–2023 academic year, Cambridge high school students will be able to take Advanced Placement (AP) courses, which are university-level courses and exams that may offer an advantage on post-secondary applications.
+Students can take Advanced Placement (AP) courses, which are university-level courses and exams that may offer an advantage on post-secondary applications.
 More important, though, they align with Cambridge’s mission of maximizing students’ readiness for the next stage of their education.

 Online

-Cambridge has about the same number of high school students studying abroad virtually as it does in person in Ajax.
+Cambridge has about the same number of high school students studying abroad virtually as it does in person in Whitby.
 The school even has a separate academic director to oversee the online academy, which offers asynchronous instruction, since the different time zones make it impractical for someone working at the in-person school.
 The online student body also includes students in different provinces who have demanding schedules, such as elite athletes or musicians.
 The virtual programs provide the same degree of customization and flexibility.

 There’s also an after-school online program offering Ontario credits.
 “This option is quite popular with a lot of parents who feel that their children aren’t getting enough homework at their home schools and they want to supplement or solidify their [children’s] learning,” says Sinanan.
 “They might enrol them in core subjects such as science or English at the same grade level, or one grade below or ahead.”